 The Canadian Council provides leadership to the Habitat and Species Joint Ventures through which NAWMP goals are achieved.
-Council also serves as the national coordinating committee for developing and implementing national level wetland policies and programs in Canada.
+Council also serves as the national coordinating committee for developing and implementing national level programs in Canada.

-With respect to Canadian Joint Ventures there are currently four habitat joint ventures - Eastern, Prairie, Canadian Intermountain and Pacific Coast (see map below).
+With respect to Canadian Joint Ventures there are currently four habitat joint ventures - Eastern, Prairie, Canadian Intermountain and Pacific Birds Habitat (see map below).
 The Prairie Habitat Joint Venture contains a major Western Boreal Forest key area.